BedrockPlugins/ItemRename/README.md

 ## ItemRename

-BedrockCoins is a simple plugin that allows you to change the name of an item
+ItemRename is a simple plugin that allows you to change the name of an item

 ## Configuration